SAP SoD Analysis for Freelance Consultants: Why We Built a Freelance Edition

 What the Freelance edition is

 Same engine as the Business edition.
-Same multi-system support, same authorization-object level analysis, same MCP server for AI workflows.
-The only differences are the seat cap (up to 3) and the price point: each module is roughly 40% below its Business equivalent.
+Same multi-system support, same authorization-object-level analysis, same MCP server for AI workflows.
+Modular structure: license the core platform and add only the modules a given engagement needs.

 Up to 3 seats, so a small boutique practice or a freelancer with an associate can share the licence.
 Beyond that, the Business plan removes the cap.